Voting in a European election

 Ireland is divided into 3 constituencies for European elections: Dublin, South and Midlands-North-West.
 The constituencies are set out in the European Parliament Elections (Amendment) Act 2014.

 If you are an Irish citizen living in another Member State, you are entitled to vote in the European elections in that country only.
-You are not entitled to vote in more than one constituency or country.
-This means that you cannot vote abroad and in Ireland in the same election.
+You cannot vote in more than one country or constituency.

 Who can vote in a European election?